 EU and US kiss and make up on trade

-The US will not impose tariffs on EU cars and might take back ones on steel and aluminium, but the EU will buy more US soybeans and gas, according to a deal in Washington on Wednesday (25 July).
+The US will not impose tariffs on EU cars and might take back ones on steel and aluminium, but the EU will buy more soybeans and gas, according to a deal in Washington on Wednesday (25 July).

 "We met right here at the White House to launch a new phase in the relationship between the United States and the European Union - a phase of close friendship, of strong trade relations," US leader Donald Trump said, unveiling the accord next to European Commission president Jean-Claude Juncker.